ablaom/KoalaEnsembles.jl/README.md

 # KoalaEnsembles

-For building and training ensembles of `Koala` models.
+For building and training ensembles of `Koala` supervised learning models.

 ````julia
     julia> using Koala